Harold Innis's communications theories: Time and space

 One of Harold Innis's primary contributions to the field of communications was to apply the dimensions of time and space to various media.
 He divided media into time-biased and space-biased types.
 Time-biased media include clay or stone tablets, hand-copied manuscripts on parchment or vellum and oral sources such as Homer's epic poems.
 These are intended to carry stories and messages that last for many generations, but tend to reach limited audiences.
 Space-biased media are more ephemeral.
 They include modern media such as radio, television, and mass circulation newspapers that convey information to many people over long distances, but have short exposure times.
 While time-biased media favour stability, community, tradition and religion, space-biased media facilitate rapid change, materialism, secularism and empire.
 Innis elaborated on his distinctions between time-biased and space-biased media in Empire and Communications:

 The concepts of time and space reflect the significance of media to civilization.
 Media that emphasize time are those durable in character such as parchment, clay and stone.
 The heavy materials are suited to the development of architecture and sculpture.
 Media that emphasize space are apt to be less durable and light in character such as papyrus and paper.
 The latter are suited to wide areas in administration and trade.
 The conquest of Egypt by Rome gave access to supplies of papyrus, which became the basis of a large administrative empire.
 Materials that emphasize time favour decentralization and hierarchical types of institutions, while those that emphasize space favour centralization and systems of government less hierarchical in character.

-The encounter of European traders from a space-bound print culture with aboriginal hunters from a time-bound oral culture.
+The encounter of European traders from a space-bound print culture with indigenous hunters from a time-bound oral culture.
 Innovation meets tradition with disastrous, long-term results.